max-lv/spreadsheet/README.md

 # What

-Spreadsheets for terminal written in C Languadge.
+Spreadsheets for terminal written in C Language.

 # Why